PaloAltoNetworks/panhandler/README.md

-# panhandler
+# Panhandler
-Panhandler is a tool to manage config snippets for Pan-OS devices
+Panhandler is a tool to manage and share config sets for Pan-OS devices